BIOMARKERS

 • Amino acids

-• Fatty Acids (EPA, DHA, omega-6, and omega-6:omega-3 ratio)
+• Fatty acids (EPA, DHA, omega-6, ratio)

 • Saturated vs monounsaturated balance